abruzzi/react-application-is-not-a-thing/readme.md

 }
 ```

-The function`Math.floor` will round the number up so we can get the correct amount when the user selects `agreeToDonate`, and the difference between `rounded-up` value and the original amount will be the `tip`.
+The function `Math.floor` will round the number down so we can get the correct amount when the user selects `agreeToDonate`, and the difference between `rounded-up` value and the original amount will be the `tip`.

 And for the view, the JSX will be a `checkbox` plus a short description: